We are artists, cultural creatives and spiritual edge-walkers...

 WHAT WE DO

-We have a dual purpose in advancing the arts in a culture that desperately needs new stories to shape a just and grace-filled society.
+We have a dual purpose in advancing the arts and spirituality in a culture that desperately needs new stories to shape a just and

-1. We collaborate with artists on the edges of mainstream culture to write, act, move, or play out the stories within them.
+1. We collaborate with artists on the edges of mainstream culture to write, act, move, create, and play out the stories within them.

 WHAT WE VALUE

 The power of the arts to enrich and expand what is life-giving for the good of all and challenge what isn't ;

 The opportunity for every community to book quality live performances in their community who can't afford it;

-The opportunity for artists to creatively express their stories without going broke;
+The opportunity for artists to creatively express their gifts without going broke;

 The ability of humor to build community and perspective;

-The innate goodness and wholeness of every soul.
+The innate purpose, wholeness and creativity of every soul.